 Now that you know what these scores mean, you can use them to help you or someone you know decide on his or her next vehicle -- with eco-friendly driving in mind.
-If you're looking for additional insight on fuel efficiency and green driving, take a look at the links on the next page.
+If you're looking for additional insight on fuel efficiency and green driving, take a look at the links below.

 Related HowStuffWorks Articles

 - Fueleconomy.gov.
 "Find Your Car's Energy Impact Score."
 (Accessed May 20, 2009) http://www.fueleconomy.gov/feg/sbs.htm

 - Mitchell, Jacqueline.
 "Dirtiest Cars on America's Roads."
 Forbes.com.
 Oct.
 3, 2008.
 (Accessed May 18, 2009)http://www.forbes.com/2008/10/03/dirtiest-cars-pollution-forbeslife-cx_jm_1003cars.html